codeship/screencast-storyboards/storyboards/node-github-heroku.md

 We can inspect the output of a single command by clicking on it.
-[click on RSpec command]
+[click on test command]
-So we can see that two RSpec examples were run
+So we can see that two Jasmine specs were run

 ![Codeship build log][screenshot-build-log]

-[click on RSpec command again to close log]
+[click on test command again to close log]

 ![Codeship finished build][screenshot-first-build-finished]